marvijo-code/entelect-2025-Zooscape/.github/chatmodes/AutomatedLogAnalysisTestCreation.chatmode.md

 #### Step 1.2: Analyze the Game State

+- **CRITICAL: Never read `.json` game state files directly using file-reading tools.** This is inefficient, error-prone, and goes against the established workflow.
+- **ALWAYS use the `GameStateInspector` tool** to analyze game state files.
+It provides a structured and accurate view of the game world, including bot nicknames, positions, and map layouts.

 - **Action**: Use the `GameStateInspector` on the file you found to determine the bot's legal moves.
 - **Command**:
   ```powershell